FinalFoods/mlab100/components/mlab/README.md

 Fragmented packets are terminated by a non-fragmented packet.

 The `seq` number is just a monotonically increasing sequence number for the packets in a transaction.
+The BluFi Server firmware **EXPECTS** the sequence number to be monotonically increasing for each received packet from the Client.
+The sequence number expected is reset to **`0x00`** on a DISCONNECT event.
+So a Client should always start fromm 0x00 at the start-of-day, or when a new connection to the BLE-GATT Server is established.

 The `data_len` fields provides the number of bytes of data following the packet headers as defined above.
 The fragmented packets having the